 In addition, the methodology draws on a study conducted in Armenia in 2015 (Antimicrobial medicines dispensing practice survey in the Armenian community pharmacies).
 In this study, 164 community pharmacies (90 in Yerevan and 74 in regions) recorded antimicrobial purchases of 4342 patients (5254 medicines, including antibacterials for systemic use, antimycotics and antifungals and antivirals) during a one-week period of recording by the pharmacists in the business.
 Researchers were able to demonstrate different patterns of consumption between capital city and regions, and differences in the extent of supply without prescription across the country.
 Importantly, the study results informed the development of policy tools and legal enforcement mechanisms that were included in the subsequent National Strategic program for AMR in Armenia.

-The study will use a random sample of pharmacies from the capital city and up to five regions within each country.
-Participating countries/area decide on the list of pharmacies to be included in the study for further selection of a random sample.
-Pharmacies in the final list of pharmacies defined by the participating country/area will be invited to participate in the study and where the pharmacy declines participation, the next pharmacy on the random list will be invited.
-There should be at least 25 pharmacies in the capital city and at least ten pharmacies in each of the participating regions.
+The study will use a random sample of pharmacies from the capital city and seven regions in Georgia.
+Pharmacies in the final list of pharmacies defined by MoH of Georgia will be invited to participate in the study and where the pharmacy declines participation, the next pharmacy on the random list will be invited.
+There will be 25 pharmacies in the capital city and ten pharmacies in each of the participating regions.

 The WHO guide for investigating drug use in health facilities, recommends that for comparisons between groups (in this case regions), there should be at least 10 facilities included in each group.
-If five regions are selected, this would give a total of 75 pharmacies across the country.
-The larger number of pharmacies for the capital city reflects that fact that in many settings the greatest numbers of COVID-19 cases occur in major centres and it is more likely that COVID-19 related supplies of antimicrobials will occur.

-In the Armenian study, 164 pharmacies reported 4342 patients supplied with an antimicrobial, an average of 26 per pharmacy during the one-week data collection.
-Assuming 25 patients per week per pharmacy, a sample of 75 pharmacies would provide information on 1875 customer encounters where an antimicrobial medicine was supplied.

-Where regional participation is deemed not practical by national authorities, the sample in the capital city should be increased to 40 facilities.
-This would provide information on 1000 customer encounters where an antimicrobial medicine was supplied.
-The WHO guide recommends a minimum of 600 encounters be included in a cross-sectional study, with a greater number if possible.
-The inclusion of 40 facilities should ensure this minimum target is reached, even if not all pharmacies are able to provide information on 25 encounters.

-The sample size should be increased beyond the minimum number proposed at the discretion of each national authority undertaking the study.
-As reported in the 2015 Armenia study, 164 pharmacies participated allowing a much larger and more informative data collection that could underpin subsequent policy action.

 The participating pharmacies will be identified by a code number that will only be known to the investigators managing the study at the country level.
 Data will be aggregated and presented at the regional and national level and not at the level of the individual pharmacy.